leejms/g2i-rn-starter/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

-##This repo includes React Native Router and wrappers around all React Native Elements components that are ready to be customized with style or function

-#
+## This repo includes
+ * React Nativigation
+ * React Native Elements
+ * Custom wrappers around each element in `components/elements`
+ * Element Catalog in `components/ElementCatalog`